syncfusion-content/blazor-docs/blazor/installation/common-installation-errors.md

 ## License has expired

-**Error Message:** Your license for Syncfusion&reg; Essential Studio for Blazor has been expired since {date}.
+**Error Message:** Your license for Syncfusion&reg; Essential Studio&reg; for Blazor has been expired since {date}.
 Renew your subscription and try again.

 ***Online Installer***